Watershed monitoring helps us:

 - track progress over time.

 A clean and plentiful water supply is one of our most important natural resources.
-As our population grows and development intensifies, the challenge to maintain high quality and sustainable quantities of water will increase in scope and continued monitoring and reporting is necessary.
+As various stressors including climate change and urbanization pressures continue, the challenge to maintain high quality and sustainable quantities of surface and groundwater will increase in scope and continued monitoring and reporting is necessary.

 Regular reporting can assist with targeting rehabilitation and protection programs, improving accountability to the public, municipalities and other stakeholders, as well as supporting some of the broader reporting requirements of provincial and federal governments.

-Monitoring conditions helps to inform local watershed plans and programs.
+Monitoring watershed conditions helps to inform local watershed plans and programs.